 How to travel from Managua to Corn Island

-1. By Plane with la Costeña airlines.
+- By Plane with la Costeña airlines.
 Every day 2 flights Managua – Corn islands .
-Round trip 180$ , you can book your flight ticket by phone +505 2298 5360, and pay by credit card.
+Round trip 180$ , you can book your flight ticket by phone +505 2298 5360 using credit card, or buy at the airport, it’s cheaper than booking online. http://www.lacostena.com.ni

 The ferry boat from Bluefields to Corn Island travel wednesday and saturday at 9 am, and come back from corn island to Bluefields, thursday and Sunday.
-The ride is 6 hours and cost 8$.
+The ride is 6 hours and cost 9$, or 320 cordobas.

 If you travel with your own car, you can let your vehicle at the red cross parking in Bluefields, it cost 2.5 $ per day.